“Be Free.”

 Example

-A scene can be big or small, depending on how your GM paces the game.
+A scene’s scope can be big or small, depending on how your GM wishes to pace the game.

 Example

-No matter the nature of the scene, every scene will have the following 3 things:
+No matter the nature of the scene, every scene will have 2 things:

 Resources are dice which represent your character making use of the things throughout a scene.
 When you use a resource, roll 1d6 and add it to your pool for the current scene.
 This represents how useful the given resource is all through the scene.
 You can chain different resources together to make them more applicable, allowing you to roll resources that might not have seemed as useful alone.